athm-fe/create-autofe-app/packages/babel-preset-autofe-app/README.md

 > Thanks for [babel-preset-airbnb](https://github.com/airbnb/babel-preset-airbnb).

-Based on `babel-preset-env`, except for the following:
+Currently contains transforms for all standard syntax that is [stage 4](https://github.com/tc39/ecma262) (ES2018) or [stage 3](https://github.com/tc39/proposals#active-proposals), except for the following:
-- `SIMD`: this is a performance feature, so is pretty pointless to polyfill/transpile.
+- [async-to-promises](https://www.npmjs.com/package/babel-plugin-async-to-promises) is not yet complete enough to be safely used
 - lifted template literal restrictions: we do not use tagged template literals, nor implement custom DSLs, otherwise we would enable this.

-We have also enabled the following:
-- object rest/spread
-- class properties
-- Syntax Dynamic Import.
-Allow parsing of `import()`. [source](https://babeljs.io/docs/plugins/syntax-dynamic-import/)

 ## Install